fwinkelbauer/chunkyard/README.md

 # Chunkyard

-An experimental backup application (Windows and Linux) for archiving files in a content addressable storage with support for dynamic chunking and encryption.
+Chunkyard is a backup application for Windows and Linux which stores files in a content addressable storage with support for dynamic chunking and encryption.

 The FastCdc chunking algorithm is a C# port of these libraries:

 - [fastcdc-rs](https://github.com/nlfiedler/fastcdc-rs)
 - [fastcdc-py](https://github.com/titusz/fastcdc-py)

+## Goals

+- Favor simplicity and readability over features
+- Strong encryption (AES Galois/Counter Mode using a 256 bit key)
+- Ability to push/pull from other repositories
+- Verify-able backups

+## Not Goals

+- Key management
+- Compression
+- File meta data preservation (e.g. creation time, flags, ...)

 ## Build